This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 After your surgery:

 You will be taken to a room to rest until you are awake.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are not having problems, you may be able to go home.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are not having problems, you may be able to go home.
 If you are staying in the hospital, you will be taken to your hospital room.

 - A Foley catheter is a tube put into your bladder to drain urine into a bag.
 Keep the bag below your waist.
 This will prevent urine from flowing back into your bladder and causing an infection or other problems.
 Also, keep the tube free of kinks so the urine will drain properly.
 Do not pull on the catheter.
 This can cause pain and bleeding, and may cause the catheter to come out.

 - Antibiotics: Antibiotics may be given to help prevent an infection caused by bacteria.

 - You may bleed more than expected during or after your surgery.
 You may have a fever.
 You may get an infection in the wound or urinary tract.
 You may have pain in your lower abdomen.
 After a cervical cone biopsy, you may have difficulty getting pregnant.
 You may have a baby who is small or born too early.
 Your cervix may narrow, making it hard to find problems in the future.
 After your cervical cone biopsy, you may still have some abnormal cells, or abnormal cells may return.
 If abnormal cells return, you may need surgery to remove your uterus.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.